CenturyLinkCloud/PublicKB/Release Notes/cloud-platform-release-notes-july-28-2014.md

   </li>
   <li><strong>Maintenance Window removed. </strong>The&nbsp;Maintenance Window section under Scheduled Tasks has been removed, however we still encourage users to put servers or groups of servers into maintenance mode before applying patches or software updates.
     This will ensure that all monitoring&nbsp;of the server or group of servers is turned off for the maintenance tasks to be performed.
 Webhooks are still enabled and will be triggered when a server is put into or taken out of maintenance mode.</li>
-  <li><strong>60GB Sizing for Windows Servers.&nbsp;</strong>The disk size for servers provisioned with Windows 2008 or 2012 Server templates have been set to a consistent size and have been increased to 60GB. &nbsp;This was due to customers running into
+  <li><strong>60GB Sizing for Windows Servers.&nbsp;</strong>The disk size for servers provisioned with Windows 2008 or 2012 Server templates have been set to a consistent size and have been increased to 60GB.
+This was due to customers running into
     build failures caused by the drives not having sufficient space to run a number of blueprints.</li>
   <li><strong>New CoreOS Blueprint.&nbsp;</strong>Blueprints have been created for deploying CoreOS servers.
 Follow the <a href="https://t3n.zendesk.com/entries/47064274-Building-CoreOS-Server-Cluster-on-the-CenturyLink-Cloud" target="_blank">KB article on building CoreOS servers on CenturyLink Cloud</a>&nbsp;to
     see how they are used.</li>